iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.14.0/report.md

 > Meh.
 Not great, maybe of some use to somebody.
 I had expected more functionality with integrations.<br> :date: __2020-08-01 04:55:14__

 > Pretty dissapointed to find out it didn't include any sort of contact tracing information system, but it's a convenient way to stay informed of COVID-19 nonetheless.<br> :date: __2020-07-31 18:11:40__

-> Well there is no DOT. to put in your temperature.
-Like 96.9 F do we write 97 F?
-Or 97.4 F we round it off to 97.
-This has to be fix.
-Something as simple as this should not be in the Beta testing phase.<br> :date: __2020-07-24 20:42:30__